-6. Combining your searches
+5. Combining your searches

-Now that you know how to find some articles, you need to know how to combine your search results to be left with one final set of papers that contain all your topics together.
+Now that you know the search techniques, you need to know how to combine your search results to be left with one final set of papers that contain both your concepts together.

 Combining requires the use of the Boolean Operators AND + OR.
 These options appear as buttons on the search screen.